tdaron/piou-piou/README.md

 ### A little confession

-This project might be the hardest to run, not because of our incapacity (i hope), but because we choose to use [accelerometer js api](https://developer.mozilla.org/en-US/docs/Web/API/Accelerometer) but we figure out too late that it only works on HTTPS, or in localhost.
+This project might be the hardest to run, not because of our incapacity (i hope), but because we choose to use [accelerometer js api](https://developer.mozilla.org/en-US/docs/Web/API/Accelerometer) but we figure out too late that it only works on HTTPS, or in pure localhost.

 We found a solution, of course, but it requires you to be on Android and to use Google Chrome.